srachat/study/README.md

     exercise or not.

 # How to send your results for checking
-If all tests pass, simply create a pull request and I will check it.
+If all tests pass, simply create a pull request into `solved` branch and I will check it.